wYaobiz/academic-resume/content/authors/admin/_index.md

 Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor Guiling (Grace) Wang and Professor Fadi P. Deek.

-Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor Guiling (Grace) Wang and Professor Fadi P. Deek.

-Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor Guiling (Grace) Wang and Professor Fadi P. Deek.

-Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor Guiling (Grace) Wang and Professor Fadi P. Deek.

-Wei Yao is currently a Ph.D candidate in the Department of Computer Science at New Jersey Institute of Technology (NJIT), and co-advised by Professor Guiling (Grace) Wang and Professor Fadi P. Deek.

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->
 <!-- {style="text-align: justify;"} -->